allen-liaoo/AIBot/README.md

 - queue - Show the playlist and what's coming next.
 - nowplaying - Get the information of the current playing song.
 - volume - Set the volume of the bot.
+- shuffle - Shuffle the queue.
 - stop - Stop the player.
 - lyrics - Show the lyrics of a song. *

 __**Restricted Commands**__ <br />
 These commands are for **Server Owner** or **Bot Owner** only.
 - shutdown - Shut down the bot remotely.
 (Bot Owner) *
+- Presence - Set the Status, Game or NickName of the bot. *
 - source - Get the source code of a command class. *
-- Presence - Set the Status or Game of the bot. *
+- log - Get the logs of this bot. *

 __**Note:**__ <br />
 Adding the command/module name after help will show the command/module usage. <br />